0BAB1/HOLY_CORE_COURSE/tutorial.md

 ### 7.2 : Verification

-As usual , le't update our main program and make assertions on the results based ont the RISC-V ISA.
+As usual , let's update our main program and make assertions on the results based ont the RISC-V ISA.

 ```txt
 //test_imemory.hex